 Furthermore, there are times when RAWQ may participate in a province-wide project initiated and funded by another organization.

-Finally, and by no means least, RAWQ receives financial support from its membership, in the form of membership fees and donations.
+Finally, and by no means least, RAWQ receives financial support from its membership, in the form of donations.

 The Regional Association of West Quebecers is a member of the Quebec Community Groups Network (QCGN)